JasperFx/alba/documentation/documentation/bootstrapping.md

 <!--title: Bootstrapping and Configuration-->

-Alba uses its `SystemUnderTest` class to manage the lifecycle of an ASP.Net Core application.
+Alba uses its `AlbaHost` class to manage the lifecycle of an ASP.Net Core application.
 The easiest way to use this class is to directly use the `Startup` class for your application like so:

-snippet: sample_SimplisticSystemUnderTest
+snippet: sample_SimplisticAlbaHost

 This is the bootstrapping equivalent in ASP.Net Core of using `WebHost.CreateDefaultBuilder().UseStartup<T>()`.

 ## Running a Scenario

-Once you have a `SystemUnderTest` object, you're ready to execute *Scenario's* through your system inside of tests.
+Once you have a `AlbaHost` object, you're ready to execute *Scenario's* through your system inside of tests.
 Below is a scenario for the "hello, world" application:

 snippet: sample_should_say_hello_world